 Potatoes are a vegetable you can’t get wrong.
 Both red and white varieties grow with ease, although red potatoes will mature faster.
 Simply cut seed potatoes into chunks with at least two ‘eyes’ per chunk.
 Plant about 12-15” apart with the eyes pointing up.
 Mound the soil up around the plant as it grows and when the plant collapses, you’re ready to harvest.

-What kid wouldn’t enjoy growing their own pumpkins?
+What kid wouldn’t enjoy growing their own pumpkins in their family garden?
 They do take up a bit of space, but if you can spare it, they’re worth it.
 Seeds should be planted in a small mound of dirt.
 Poke three holes in the mound and place one seed in each hole.
 The seeds will start to sprout in about a week and the vines will begin to form a few days later and creep along the ground.
 Once you have three pumpkins on the vine, pick off any new blossoms.

 They take a little longer to grow to maturity, about three to four months.
 They’re ready to be harvested with they feel hard on the outside and sound hollow when you tap them.
 Adults should always supervise the cutting since you’ll need shears.
 The pumpkin seeds can be dried for snacking on or to grow more pumpkins later.
 If you’re not carving the pumpkin, use the meat for a pumpkin pie or to add to some of your favorite recipes as it’s very nutritious.

-The benefits of gardening with children is a great way to build a family bond, spend quality time together, and create memories that will last a lifetime.
-Your kids may even pass down the gardening tradition to their own kids.
+A family garden is a great way to build a family bond, spend quality time together, and create memories that will last a lifetime.
+Your children may even pass down the gardening tradition to their own kids.

 Regardless of the season, the amount of space you have, and the amount of sunlight your yard receives, there’s always something that’s ready to plant.
-Do you have tips on how to garden with children?
+Do you have tips on creating a family garden?
 Please share in the comments below!